bradleeharr/BradleeAI/README.md

 # 5 | Residual Model
 ![image](https://github.com/bradleeharr/BradleeAI/assets/56418392/81102fdc-193e-4ccc-a161-fffa3956efb1)

 After hyperparameter adjustments, this model had a top move prediction accuracy of 10.21%.
 Though inferior to the convolutional model, it outperforms the random baseline.
-Its intricate structure, combined with a smaller dataset, poses training challenges.
+Overall, I am using a small model with a small dataset, which poses training challenges.